 AIMPLAS has different equipment to measure colour in different shapes following international standards or different manufacturer standards.

-Is the capacity of a greenhouse film to retain the heat that dissipates at night thus slowing down nocturnal heat losses and, consequently, reducing excessive drops in temperature inside the enclosure, and preventing them from affecting the quality or viability of the crops.
-Thermicity is determined by means of infrared spectroscopy, according to UNE-EN 13206 standard, obtaining the transmittance value.
+This is the capacity of a greenhouse film to retain the heat that dissipates at night thus slowing down nocturnal heat losses and, consequently, reducing excessive drops in temperature inside a greenhouse, and preventing them from affecting the quality or viability of the crops.
+Thermicity is determined by means of infrared spectroscopy, according to the UNE-EN 13206 standard, obtaining the transmittance value.

-is the ability of a plastic material to allow light to pass through it in the UV-visible range, measured by spectroscopy.
+This is the ability of a plastic material to allow light to pass through it in the UV-visible range, measured by spectroscopy.
 Objectives here may be different and even totally opposite.
-For example, in agricultural film, plastics must allow maximum transmission of visible radiation and minimum ultraviolet radiation transmission; in opaque pharmaceutical and cosmetic packaging, the material must ensure minimum radiation transmission.
+For example, in agricultural film, plastics must allow maximum transmission of visible radiation and minimum ultraviolet radiation transmission.
+In opaque pharmaceutical and cosmetic packaging, the material must ensure minimum radiation transmission.

-Are specific optical properties of solid surfaces, which are determined by visual methods according to the procedures indicated in the UNE-EN ISO 19712-2 standard, entitled “Decorative solid surfacing materials – Part 2: Determination of properties – Sheet goods”.
+These optical properties are specific to solid surfaces, and are determined by visual methods, according to the procedures indicated in the UNE-EN ISO 19712-2 standard, entitled “Decorative solid surfacing materials – Part 2: Determination of properties – Sheet goods”.

-In our analysis and testing laboratories, we use different measuring equipment to determine the optical properties mentioned above, such as a haze meter (to measure turbidity), a glossmeter (to measure gloss), a spectrocolorimeter (to determine colour coordinates), an infrared spectrophotometer (to calculate the thermicity or IR effectiveness of greenhouse film), a UV-visible spectrophotometer (to determine the transmission of UV-visible light), microscopy and a video measuring microscope (to measure surface defects).
+Our analysis and testing laboratories have a broad range of measuring equipment to determine the optical properties mentioned above, including a haze meter (to measure turbidity), a glossmeter (to measure gloss), a spectrocolorimeter (to determine colour coordinates), an infrared spectrophotometer (to calculate the thermicity or IR effectiveness of greenhouse film), a UV-visible spectrophotometer (to determine the transmission of UV-visible light), microscopy and a video measuring microscope (to measure surface defects).

 Can we help?